The Birth of the Moons

 The Graphic Artist

-My passion lies at the heart of where ideas, creativity, and innovation intersect, where dreams take shape and collaboration thrives.
-I dedicate my talent and energy to intentionally crafting visuals that vividly and powerfully communicate by immersing myself in the content ensuring projects go beyond aesthetics.
-Recognizing the pivotal role of visual communication in conveying complex ideas and engaging audiences, I am passionate about creating a lasting impact using human-centered design principles.
+My passion lives at the core where a drive to serve the greater good, creativity, innovation, collaboration, and dreams spark.
+I dedicate my talent and energy to intentionally crafting visuals that vividly and powerfully communicate by immersing myself in the process.
+Ensuring communications go beyond aesthetics.
+Recognizing the pivotal role of visual communication in conveying complex ideas and engaging audiences to enhance well-being, I am passionate about creating a lasting and meaningful impact through an approach that is empathetic, prioritizing the needs and interests of the audience.

-Eight years ago, I made a personal commitment that my art and design would contribute to the collective well-being.
+Nine years ago, I made a personal commitment that my art and design would contribute to the collective well-being.
 As a result, I am a graphic designer, advisor, for Peraton working as a contractor for CDC's National Center for Chronic Disease Prevention and Health Promotion as the dedicated artist for the Office of Communications.
-I have 20 years of experience in creative thinking, graphic artistry, creative problem solving, and visual storytelling.
+I have 22 years of experience in creative thinking, graphic artistry, creative problem solving, and visual storytelling.
 When it comes to solving complex design problems, I have a refreshing business sensibility that allows me to create engaging design solutions that break through the clutter, connect with audiences, and drive desired outcomes based on customer needs through a variety of digital media and print channels.
 My work is rooted in a technical understanding of how color, typography, balance, and clear messaging work together to make interactions more intuitive and breathe life into a brand.
 Having worked in a variety of industries, my design process builds context and empathy through research, extensive requirements gathering, and a deep understanding of my audience.
-My portfolio is a vibrant mix of projects, showcasing my extensive experience in graphic design for public health, corporate materials, and creative infographics and pitch decks.
-I thrive on the challenge of transforming concepts into compelling visual narratives that leave a lasting impression.
-My curiosity fuels my exploration of the latest design tools and trends, ensuring I can always deliver the most impactful visuals.
+My portfolio showcases a variety of projects, ranging from graphic design for public health, the sophistication of corporate materials, to imaginative and engaging infographics and pitch decks.
+I am at home with transforming concepts into compelling visual narratives, and I am at ease navigating the constantly evolving landscape of design tools and trends.

 Before my work with the Chronic Center, I played a central role in the CDC’s Zika Response, co-directing the creative design for all communication materials that were created during the emergency response.
 Prior to working at the CDC, I worked as a self-employed designer and art director in Atlanta, as the lead creative for a regional publishing house, and as a graphic designer at an advertising agency in Florida.